From school health checks to vaccinations, active living to parenting support you can find out more about what is on offer here.

-In particular, school nurses lead on the Healthy Child Programme, a government programme developed to improve the health and well-being of children from five to nineteen.
+In particular, school nurses lead on the Healthy Child Programme, a government programme developed to improve the health and well-being of children from 5 to 19.

 Find out more about health visitors and school nursing in the document attached this page.

 Alongside the routine health checks that are carried out at school, there are other checks and screening programmes that your child might need to take part in.